Building Lats Is Complicated?

 Using a barbell while standing, as preferred by old-school bodybuilders like Franco Columbu, is the classic way to perform this movement.

 Standing on a flat bench will allow more range of motion since the plates avoid the ground.
-This also has the motion as more of a total back exercise.
+This also has the motion as more of a total back exercise, especially for the trapezius.
 Avoid this practice though if the natural rounding of the lower back bothers you.

 A full range also brings hyperextension of the shoulder, which involves the rear deltoid alongside the infraspinatus & teres minor of the rotator cuff to a greater degree.